 "He licked his manly lips, fingered his sculptured throat, swallowed hard and said, 'A hell of a silly thing to do.
 The kid mist have been missing some marbles.
 She wasn't what you call real bright.'"

 Surprisingly, the film company isn't attacked by the locals or kicked out of the country by local officials.
-Taping of the show continued, and it wasn't until they were on episode 20 when one of the actors remarked about Morgan's "strange... subdued and remote" acting.
+Taping of the show continued, and it wasn't until they were on episode 20 that one of the actors remarked about Morgan's "strange... subdued and remote" acting.
 The director complains to Joe that Morgan is "going dead on me," and a producer observes that "...I get the feeling he's sort of fading away.
 You know what he does when he isn't working, eating or sleeping?
 He sits and stares at the wall, hour after hour."
 And later after a few drinks together, the same producer wags his finger drunkenly at Joe and slurrs, "It's a hex.
 Deepest Africa.
 Witch doctor stuff.
 Revenge, Joey.
 For the dead girl.
 For Therese..."

 "A Dark People Thing" works well within the context of the magazine it appeared in, and it's a good, enjoyable read.
 After all those years of searching for it, It's nice to know that it was worth the effort, even if it isn't a lost JDM classic.
 The author's ability to maintain narrative and establish character with as few words as possible is evident throughout, as well it should be at this point in his career.
 The supernatural element was a bit of a surprise, especially coming at a time when MacDonald had long given up on science fiction (and he never did much horror), but it is handled in a way that ... well, I don't want to give away the ending, in case anyone wants to embark on their own search for "Underwater Safari."